tometoproject/docs/phabricator/help.rst

 ================

 Phabricator is the software we use for development.
-It can be found at https://marisa.cloud (the website is called marisa dot cloud, but it uses the software called Phabricator).
+It can be found at https://git.tometo.org.
 This page explains a couple of common things you might want to do in Phabricator.

 .. _phab-creating-account: